 Now more than ever, a pool fence will act as an essential life-saving tool.

-Pool fences such as Life Saver’s are one of several safety measures prescribed by the Consumer Product Safety Commission to supplement parent supervision.
+Pool fences and COVID-19, such as Life Saver’s, are one of several safety measures prescribed by the Consumer Product Safety Commission to supplement parent supervision.

 These safety measures include: